How to Keep a Gifts Journal

 Dear Friend:

-Tour, so you can get the Abundant Gifts eBook Journal!
-I believe that as
+Book Tour, so you can get the Abundant Gifts eBook Journal!
+I believe

-you take a few moments each day to recall and record the things that felt like gifts to you that day, your life
+that as you take a few moments each day to recall and record the things that felt like gifts to you that day,

-transformed my own life.
-Whenever I regularly jot down God's good gifts, it refocuses me more
+has transformed my own life.
+Whenever I regularly jot down God's good gifts, it refocuses me

 problems.

-exhorted his readers to dwell on whatever is positive and true (Philippians 4:8), promising that if we do that,
+Apostle exhorted his readers to dwell on whatever is positive and true (Philippians 4:8), promising that if we

-"remember."
+to "remember."
 Remember his wonderful deeds, his kindnesses, his miracles.
-When they remembered, they were
+When they remembered, they

-lives of his people as a whole.
-When you keep a gifts journal, you begin the record of how God works in
+acted in the lives of his people as a whole.
+When you keep a gifts journal, you begin the record of how

-can go back to it later, during the times when God doesn't feel so near or active or real.
-At those times,
+life, you can go back to it later, during the times when God doesn't feel so near or active or real.
+At those

-reading your own history of God's goodness to you personally will bolster you to believe that he is with
+times, reading your own history of God's goodness to you personally will bolster you to believe that he

 you.

-put the pages into some kind of binder.
-Or, you could keep it on your computer and write in it that
+them, and put the pages into some kind of binder.
+Or, you could keep it on your computer and write in

 that.

-time to reflect back over the day.
+of quiet time to reflect back over the day.
 Jot down the date, and think: What was difficult?
-Did God help you
+Did God

-with that difficult situation in any way?
+help you with that difficult situation in any way?
 What joys pop out at you?
-Was there anything that had seemed difficult
+Was there anything that had seemed

-at one point, but now you see that it was really a gift in disguise?
-Were there any simple pleasures you
+difficult at one point, but now you see that it was really a gift in disguise?
+Were there any simple pleasures

 heard, or read, or something someone said to you that seemed especially meant for you at that moment?